 The proof of residence is mandatory to submit your application.
 It is very important indeed because will have an impact on the calculation of your scholarship.

-- a certificate from the city hall,
+- a certificate from the city hall/municipal office or equivalent in your country,

 - an invoice (phone, electricity, gas…) for your current residence with your name on it,